 - An excellent Dry Process is not super common.

-There are several ways to process a coffee cherry, and I'll talk about those in coming weeks, but for now, I want to focus on what I like about the Dry Process method.
-Once roasted these coffees tend to be brighter, and they are always more fruit forward.
-Meaning, when I tell you they taste like various fruits, you'll notice them the most in the dry process coffees.
+Due to high market demand, many regions that do not traditionally produce natural coffees have adopted and implemented the techniques.
+Once roasted, these coffees tend to be brighter, and they are always more fruit-forward.
+Coffee buyers and consumers are easily able to distinguish the fruity notes of dry-processed beans, making them highly desirable in recent years.
+Because of the intense fruity notes of natural coffees, I often compare them to a full-bodied profile of red wine.
+The method of dry processing allows the sugars from the cherry fruit and outer layer to permeate into the coffee seed.
 They're not always as bold but still taste like coffee.
-Dry process beans tend to have a more dry finish.
-They also tend to be more inconsistent in color and so you may get an odd looking bag of coffee.
+Dry process beans tend to have a drier finish.
+They also tend to be more inconsistent in color and so you may get an odd-looking bag of coffee.
 This should not scare you because they're processed by hand and are just inconsistent.
-That's part of what makes it hard to find a great one.
-But I have a couple available right now.
+That's part of what makes it challenging to find a great one.